Bispectrum in Single-Field Inflation Beyond Slow-Roll: Bispectrum

 In order to compute the bispectrum, we require the cubic action.
 We also seek to express its form in a way that the relationship between squeezed bispectrum triangles and the power spectrum is manifest.

 For a general single field model of inflation, in comoving gauge with gravitational-wave fluctuations set to zero, the cubic action is given by \cite{Chen:2006nt}

 where Here we have written the term usually associated with a field redefinition as a boundary term \cite{Adshead:2011bw, Arroja:2011yj}, and dropped terms that are suppressed by additional powers of $\epsilon_H$.
 Note that we have also dropped boundary terms that decay at late times in standard inflation, and thus do not contribute to the bispectrum.
+However, we shall see that the boundary terms we have retained are in fact the most important contributions to the bispectrum in the squeezed limit.

 The $\Xi$ term is associated with an operator $\dot \curv^3$ that does not contribute to squeezed bispectrum configurations.
-Its value depends on the specific model of inflation, and we have maintained generality here in the spirit of effective field theory.\footnote{We do not consider here effective field theory terms associated with the extrinsic curvature which appear mainly in ghost inflation \cite{Cheung:2007st} or Galileon interactions \cite{Burrage:2010cu}.} For example in DBI inflation $\Xi=0$.
+Its value depends on the specific model of inflation, and we have maintained generality here in the spirit of effective field theory.\footnote{We do not consider here effective field theory terms associated with the extrinsic curvature which appear mainly in ghost inflation \cite{Cheung:2007st}, Galileon interactions \cite{Burrage:2010cu} or G-Inflation \cite{Kobayashi:2010cm, Kobayashi:2011nu}.} For example in DBI inflation $\Xi=0$.
 In what follows in \S \ref{sec:DBI}, we shall use DBI to illustrate our technique and so we defer consideration of this term to Appendix \ref{sec:Rdot3term}.
 Furthermore the $\chi$ term only contributes at ${\cal O}(\epsilon_H)$ to the reduced bispectrum and vanishes for squeezed configurations.
 For completeness, we consider its effect in Appendix \ref{sec:chiterm}.
 In the remainder of this section, we therefore drop these two terms as neither play a role in establishing the consistency of the squeezed bispectrum and power spectrum spectral index.

 While the remaining four terms in the action of Eq.\ (\ref{3action}) are otherwise complete, each contains $c_s^{-2}$ enhanced terms.
 In particular the $\curv^2 \dot \curv$ terms do, and they contribute to squeezed bispectrum configurations.
 On the other hand, we know that the theory satisfies the consistency relation